lfrank14/profesh/content/authors/admin/_index.md

 title: Lea E. Frank
 ---

-I'm a quantitative researcher with a passion for data analysis and storytelling.
-I have 8 years of experience in scientific research, with highly developed skills in computer programming, data analysis, project management, and communicating findings to both technical and non-technical audiences.
-Having recently completed my Ph.D. in cognitive neuroscience and a specialization in educational data science, I am eager to apply my expertise in an industry setting.
-This website contains a portfolio of projects, highlighting my proficiency in statistical analysis, data engineering, visualization, and storytelling, and productivity with both independent and collaborative projects.
+I'm a quantitative researcher with 8+ years of experience.
+I have passion for data analysis and storytelling, with highly developed skills in computer programming, statistical analysis, project management, and communicating findings to both technical and non-technical audiences.
+Having recently completed my Ph.D. in cognitive neuroscience and a specialization in educational data science, I am eager to launch into a new career in data science.
+This website contains a portfolio of projects, highlighting my proficiency in data wrangling, statistical analysis, machine learning, visualization, and storytelling.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/lf_resume.pdf" "newtab" >}}resumé{{< /staticref >}} or {{< staticref "uploads/lf_cv.pdf" "newtab" >}}CV{{< /staticref >}} for more information.